githubb-userr/js-book/js-book/chapter 6.md

 Data types are types of data. (obviously)

 They are very important and used in all languages.
 The reason why is because, how would a computer know what 1+1 is?
 Well obviously 1+1 is 2, but the computer could also think it's 11.
 What's a+b?
 Well it would make sense for it to be ab, and that's what JavaScript does.
 But when questioned with 1+1, 1 is just a character, same as all the letters in the alphabet.
-The computer isn't going to know what to do, so we ntringeed to specify it.
+The computer isn't going to know what to do, so we need to specify it.

 Here's some logic,
 - "1"+"1" = "11"